Bowlers Fees Structure and Free Early Education Funded Hours:

 30 hours x 38 weeks = 1140 funded hours per year.

 Please note that funded hours cannot be split into minutes, so weekly hours are rounded up or down accordingly.
 This does not affect your child’s overall funding entitlement.
-Any hours not able to be claimed with Bowlers may be claimed at another provision if required.
+Any hours not able to be claimed with Bowlers (13 hours over the year / 49 weeks) may be claimed at another provision if required.

-To ensure that we continue offering high quality, nutritious food for all our children we have increased the daily food charge to £5 per day form January 2026.
+To ensure that we continue offering high quality, nutritious food for all our children we have a daily food charge of £5 per day (for all 2 years old and above).
 This voluntary contribution helps us to maintain our current standards and ensure your child enjoys healthy meals and snacks throughout the day.
+Please contact the nursery manager to discuss our policy on opting out of voluntary charges in accordance with our guidelines.

 • Reconfirmation: For the working family scheme, HMRC contacts parents directly to remind them to reconfirm their free funding code every three months.
 It is the parent’s responsibility to ensure their code remains valid, Bowlers is not responsible for issuing reminders.